moorepants/structuralid/README.txt

-These files attempt to identify the gains in the structural human operator control model for simple line tracking tasks.
+These files attempt to identify the gains in the structural human operator control model for simple line tracking tasks with different plants.

 Dependencies
 ------------

 I wrote the software with these versions, but older versions may work too.

-- Matlab 7.10.0.499 (R2010a)
+- Matlab 8.1.0.604 (R2013a)
-- Control System Toolbox Version 8.5 (R2010a)
+- Control System Toolbox Version 9.5 (R2013a)
-- Matlab System Identification Toolbox Version 7.4 (R2010a)
+- Matlab System Identification Toolbox Version 8.2 (R2013a)

 Use
 ---